fluid-project/sjrk-story-telling/README.md

     * Docker is an easy way to do this, we recommend the `apache/couchdb` image.
 To use that image via Docker, run this command: `docker run -p 5984:5984 -d apache/couchdb`
 * Run `node .\src\server\db\dbSetup.js` to configure necessary CouchDB databases (this will also ensure your CouchDB instance is set up in [single-node mode](https://docs.couchdb.org/en/stable/setup/single-node.html))
     * If you have an [admin user](https://docs.couchdb.org/en/stable/intro/security.html) configured on you CouchDB instance, you will need to provide the credentials to `dbSetup.js`.
 This can be done by setting the `COUCHDB_URL` environment variable. `dbSetup.js` will use the URL specified in `COUCHDB_URL` when connecting to CouchDB.
 For example: `COUCHDB_URL=http://admin:adminpassword@localhost:5984`
 * Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example`.
-This file configures the server and allows you to customize the current theme or configure a new one.
-Edit the values in the `globalConfig` section to do this.
-More on this in [Theme Customization](#Theme-Customization).
-    * `port` specifies the HTTP port the server will be hosted on
-    * `savingEnabled` specifies whether editing and saving are allowed
+See [Configuring the application](#configuring-the-application) for more information on configuring the application.
-* Create a `secrets.json` file in the style of `secrets.json.example`
-    * `secrets.json` specifies credentials for the story deletion endpoint
+* Create a `secrets.json` file in the style of `secrets.json.example`.
+This file specifies credentials for the story deletion endpoint
 * Run `node .\index.js` to launch the server

-### Theme Customization
+### Theme customization
-The "base" files included in this repository, located in the `themes/base` directory, are intended to provide a bare-bones implementation of the Storytelling Tool.
-The interface is extensible and customizable to enable the creation of new experiences, themes and story contexts with the tool.
+The "base" files included in this repository, located in the `themes/base` directory, are intended to provide a bare-bones implementation of the Storytelling Tool without any project- or organization-specific branding or other bells and whistles.
+The interface is extensible and customizable to enable the creation of new experiences, themes and story contexts within the tool.
 To create a custom theme, follow these steps:
-- Set the `theme` value in the server config file (see [Running the site](#Running-the-site)) to the name of your new theme.
+- Set the `theme` value in the server config file (see [Configuring the application](#configuring-the-application)) to the name of your new theme.
 For the sake of this example, we'll use `cuteCats`.
-- Create a new folder for code and assets associated with the new theme (for examples, please see the `themes/karisma` or `themes/learningReflections` folders)
+- Create a new folder for code and assets associated with the new theme (for examples, please see the `themes/karisma` or `themes/learningReflections` folders).
+The folder name **must** be the same as the `theme` value in the config file.
 - Create a JavaScript file which contains extensions of the `page` grades (e.g. for `sjrk.storyTelling.page.storyEdit`, add a new grade `sjrk.storyTelling.cuteCats.storyEdit` which has the former as one of its gradeNames).
 These extensions could include new `ui` components for new sections of the page, new events or other functionality.
 The name of the JavaScript file must match the folder and theme name, e.g. `themes/cuteCats/js/cuteCats.js`
 - Create a CSS file in the `css` directory with all of the styling rules specific to the new theme.
 The CSS file, like the JavaScript file, should have the same name as the theme and theme folder: `themes/cuteCats/css/cuteCats.css`
 - Add any new associated [handlebars](https://handlebarsjs.com/) templates to be used by new UI components